ncatlab/nlab-content/pages/5/1/5/8/8515/content.md

 > ... intensional (sameness of meaning) ...

-In a similar manner to the usual notion of implicit conversion and [[explicit conversion]] in [[dependent type theory]], as well as the usual implicit notion of parametricity and [[explicit parametricity]] in [[parametric dependent type theory]], dependent type theories can be distinguished between those with
+In a similar manner to the usual implicit notion of meta-theoretic conversion and [[explicit conversion]] in [[dependent type theory]], as well as the usual implicit notion of meta-theoretic parametricity and [[explicit parametricity]] in [[parametric dependent type theory]], dependent type theories can be distinguished between those with

 * explicit definitional equality, which have a separate [[equality]] to explicitly represent definitional equality in the syntax of the theory itself.
 The vast majority of dependent type theories have explicit definitional equality.

-* implicit definitional equality, which do not have a separate [[equality]] for definitional equality.
-Definitional equality here is meta-theoretic rather than represented in the syntax of the theory.
+* meta-theoretic definitional equality, which do not have a separate [[equality]] for definitional equality.
 Examples of such dependent type theories include some flavors of [[objective type theory]].

 Explicit definitional equality is also used in single-level type theories like [[Martin-Löf type theory]] or [[higher observational type theory]] for the [[conversion rules]] of some [[inductive types]] and in [[cubical type theory]] and [[simplicial type theory]] to define probe shapes for [[(infinity,1)-category theory|(infinity,1)-categorical]] types which could not be coherently defined in vanilla dependent type theory.